trychlos/pwix-field/README.md

     - no `name` is set

-    - or a `help = false` key/value pair is specified.
+    - or a `help: false` key/value pair is specified.

     If none of the two above conditions are met, then the method returns at least an empty object.